open-goal/jak-project/docs/markdown/decompiler_states.md

 ## Virtual vs. Non-Virtual States
 A non-virtual state is stored in a global variable with the same name as the state.
 This is just like a global function.
 You don't have to do anything special with this - the decompiler will insert a `defstate` with the appropriate name and make sure that the name of the symbol and the name stored in the `state` itself match.

 A virtual state is stored in the method table of a type, similar to a method.
 When doing a `go`, the virtual state will be looked up from the method table of the current process, allowing a child type of process to override the state of its parent.
-You can tell if a state is virtual by looking for a call to `inherit-state`.
+You can tell if a state is virtual by looking for a call to `inherit-state` or `method-set!`.

 ## Decompiling state handers
 Each state has up to 6 handler functions: `enter`, `post`, `exit`, `trans`, `code`, and `event`.
-In order for the decompiler to recognize these, you _must_ have the top-level function pass expressions.
+In order for the decompiler to recognize these, you _must_ have the top-level function decompile.
 Do not attempt to decompile these functions until the top-level function passes.

 The top-level analysis will find state handlers and name them appropriately.
 For non-virtual states, they will be named like `(<handler-name> <state-name>)`.
 Like `(code teetertotter-launch)`.
+For virtual states, the name will be `(<handler-name> <state-name> <type-name>)`.
 Use these names in type casts, stack structures, etc. These names will not work unless the top-level has been decompiled.

 The type of the state handlers will be set up automatically by the type system, but requires that you get the type of the state itself correct.

-TODO: names for virtual states.
+Note: inside of `find_defstates.cpp` there is an option to enable rename prints that will print out the old name of the function before the rename.

 ## State Types
 Each state object must have its type set.
 The type of a state is: